Visualization Charts¶

 -

-Time Series: Used to display the trend changes of data over time
+Time Series Chart: Used to display data trends over time

 - Time series line chart